Fumnanya92/Darey.io_Projects/Linux_project/Linux_shellscrpting.md

 The script must first ask the user to input a number for which the multiplication table is to be generated

 ### Choice of Table Range:
-Next, ask the user if they want a full multiplication table (1 to 10) or a partial table.
+ask the user if they want a full multiplication table (1 to 10) or a partial table.
 If they choose partial, prompt them for the start and end of the range

 ### Use of Loops:
 Implement the logic to generate the multiplication table using loops.
 You may use either the list form or C-style for loop based on what's appropriate